Paul Moriarty, Fractional COO/CDO for Nonprofits, 30 Years Management & Operations, 20 Years Nonprofit Fundraising

 Fractional COO/CDO capacity for organizations that need senior leadership but can't afford (or don't need) a full-time executive yet.

 No decks full of strategy that never ships.
 No advisors who disappear after the presentation.
 Just operators who execute, deliver, and leave your organization stronger than they found it.
-And when the challenge is bigger than one person, the GTG Network — nine co-founders, most of whom I built departments alongside — can deploy cross-functional teams from day one.
+And when the challenge is bigger than one person, the GTG Collective — nine co-founders, most of whom I built departments alongside — can deploy cross-functional teams from day one.
+The Grassroots to Governance newsletter is where all of us share what we've learned.

 Principles that guide the work